Two scout volunteers at Edgware enjoy the outdoors on an Edgware camp

 Squirrels team

-When: Mondays, Wednesdays or Thursdays
+When: Mondays, Wednesdays, Thursdays or Sundays

 Where: Our Scout Hut